 Some commonly used built-in tags.

-When creating templates, we often extract some common parts, such as header, footer, and aside, and store them independently.
-There is no need to repeat them on every page; it is sufficient to include them in each page.At this time, we can use the include tag.
+When creating templates, we often extract some common parts, such as header, footer, aside, and store them independently.
+We do not need to repeat writing them on each page, just need to include them on each page.At this point, we can use the include tag.

 {% include "partial/header.html" %}